aperalta03/Panda-POS-System/meetings/sprint1/SRUM1.md

         - Look into way to host our program online - Conner

 Minutes from Previous Meeting
-    We ultimately decided to go with node for our back end frame work and react for our front end frame work.
-Now we need to go throught the process of making sure everyone can actually use node effectively.
+    We ultimately decided to go with node for our backend framework and react for our front end framework.
+    Now we need to go through the process of making sure everyone can actually use node effectively.
 Our sprint goal is to get a working version of our project 2 using react and node.
 Our fist of five was a 4.2.
-We assinged who was working on what in the sprint backlog.
+We assigned who was working on what in the sprint backlog.
 Go look at that to see who is working on what.